Essential Oils for Hormones and Hormonal Balance - Dr. Axe

 Essential oils for hormones - Dr. Axe

-1. Clary Sage Oil
+1. Clary sage oil

 A 2014 study published in the Journal of Phytotherapy Research found that inhalation of clary sage oil had the ability to reduce cortisol levels by 36% and improved thyroid hormone levels.
-The study was done on 22 post-menopausal women in their 50s, some of whom were diagnosed with depression, and at the end of trial the researchers stated that “clary sage oil had a statistically significant effect on lowering cortisol and had an anti-depressant effect improving mood.”
+The study was done on 22 postmenopausal women in their 50s, some of whom were diagnosed with depression, and at the end of the trial the researchers stated that “clary sage oil had a statistically significant effect on lowering cortisol and had an anti-depressant effect improving mood.”

 This is just one of the many studies proving clary sage oil benefits hormones.

 The biggest benefit of clary sage is that it helps balance out estrogen production in the body.
-A lot of health issues today, even things like infertility, PCOS and estrogen-based cancers, are caused from excess estrogen in the body — in part, because of our consumption of high-estrogen foods.
+A lot of health issues today, even things like infertility, PCOS and estrogen-based cancers, are caused by excess estrogen in the body — in part, because of our consumption of high-estrogen foods.

-2. Thyme Oil
+2. Thyme oil

 Research discussed in the Proceedings of the Society of Experimental Biology and Medicine discovered thyme essential oil has progesterone-balancing effects.